GiorCocc/GiorCocc/README.md

 # 💫About Me :
-🔭 I’m currently working on my portfolio, some mobile apps in Flutter
+🔭 I’m currently studing Computer Science and Enginereeng, trying to choose between Artificial Intelligence and Computer Security fields

 👨‍💻 All of my projects are available at [giorgio-coccapani.it](https://bento.me/giorcocc)